rbrobots/pmb2_stopping_distance/README.md

 The current ranges tested for angular are 1.0 m/s to 2.0 m/s.
 These can be modified by editing the 'execute_test_scripts' function in stopping_distance.py

+The data_recorder node subscribes to 'stop_dist_data' published from pmb2_automation node.
+Data is collected formatted and written to a csv file stored in the 'log' folder

+Each scenario has the following logic:
+* While robot odometry has not reached desired velocity, continue sending desired velocity
+* Once desired velocity is reached and confirmed by the robot odometry, send zero velocity signal
+* The stopping distance is then calculated
+* This data is written to a new line in csv file
+* The process repeats for each scenario

 <strong>To execute:</strong>

 * Install PMB2 package from http://wiki.ros.org/Robots/PMB-2/Tutorials/Installation/PMB2Simulation